An Ocean City beach home 'like a holy place'

 Chuck and Linda Ormsby share the house with their children, grandchildren, and clergy they've met on service missions.

-While the views from Chuck and Linda Ormsby’s oceanfront Ocean City beach house are mostly peaceful and always stunning, the couple has had their share of odd encounters.
+While the views from Chuck and Linda Ormsby’s oceanfront Ocean City house are mostly peaceful and always stunning, the couple have had their share of odd encounters.

 The emergency landing of a single-prop plane, a seeming invasion of 50-foot high amphibious vehicles, and a gigantic blinking channel buoy washing ashore top the list.

-But those things just add excitement for the couple, who bought the home in 2018, when their Berkshire Hathaway realtor Kevin Decosta insisted they come see it immediately, before it was officially listed.
+But those things just add excitement for the couple, who bought the beach home in 2018, when their Berkshire Hathaway Realtor Kevin Decosta insisted they come see it immediately, before it was officially listed.

-They were living in a smaller home nearby, but with three children and nine grandchildren, they needed the five bedrooms and 5½ bathrooms in the home’s 3,200 square feet.
+They had a smaller home nearby, but with three children and nine grandchildren, they needed the five bedrooms and 5½ bathrooms in the home’s 3,200 square feet.
 Every room has a beach view.

 The home had been destroyed by Hurricane Sandy in 2012 and completely rebuilt by the previous owners in 2016.
 The Ormsbys occupy the bottom half of the duplex and share the back patio with their upstairs neighbors.